-Few houseplants can boast blooms as vibrant as the fire lily.
+Few houseplants can boast blooms as vibrant as the fire lily (Clivia miniata).
 After your winter holiday plants like poinsettias and amaryllis have faded, the fire lily fills a gap when the days are short and spring still seems far off.
 In spite of its exotic appearance, the fire lily is easy to grow as a houseplant, producing large clusters of blooms in the dry environment of the typical home.
 This tropical perennial can also be grown as an outdoor landscape plant in USDA zones 10 to 11, where it is often massed in large drifts, much the way daylilies are used.

 |Botanical Name||Clivia miniata|